markdreed512/Hangman/README.md

-# Monty Python Word Guessing Game
+# Monty Python's Word-Guess-O-Matic 2000

 An hangman-style game.
 Guess the word or phrase in 6 guesses or less, or face a vicious taunting!!